warren-gates/code-creator/docs/index.md

 Stores the Velocity template text directly

 #### Velocity Template
 Refers to an external template resource such as a file.
-Requires that an additional ResourceLoader be [configured][#velocity-settings].
+Requires that an additional ResourceLoader be [configured](#velocity-settings).

 ### Output
 #### Clipboard